Expend4bles: Marketing

 In April 2022, the first standee posters for the film were unveiled at CinemaCon.
 The first teaser trailer footage was released exclusively to the attendees at Lionsgate's presentation at the convention.
 On June 6, 2023, the first poster for the film was released, with the first trailer releasing a day later.
 A second trailer advertising the film's R rating was released August 23, 2023.

 Reception

 Box office

 As of 5 November 2023, Expend4bles has grossed $16.7 million in the United States and Canada, and $34.3 million in other territories, for a worldwide total of $51 million.

 In the United States and Canada, Expend4bles was initially projected to gross $15–17 million from 3,518 theaters in its opening weekend.
 After making $3.1 million on its first day (including $750,000 from Thursday night previews), estimates were lowered, and it went on debut to $8 million, finishing second behind holdover The Nun II.
 The film fell 69% to $2.5 million in its second weekend, finishing in ninth place.

-In China, the film opened to $10.7 million, narrowly finishing first before a Chinese film.
+In China, the film opened to $10.7 million, narrowly finishing first ahead of Chinese crime thriller Dust to Dust.